pfheatwole/thesis/_sources/foil_geometry.rst.txt

 Delta wing
 ----------

-Straight wing with a linear chord distribution and no twist.
+A delta with with a linear chord distribution and straight trailing edge can be defined with :math:`r_x = 1` and a piecewise-linear :math:`c(s)`.
+Unlike conventional wing modeling tools, because the trailing edge is used directly for position in the :math:`x`-direction, the :math:`x(s)` curve does not need to be coupled to :math:`c(s)` to compute offsets for the leading edge.

 .. figure:: figures/paraglider/geometry/canopy/examples/build/flat2_curves.*